sagemath/trac_to_gh/Issue 1892.md

 # Issue 1892: notebook -- uploading a data file should give some help about the DATA variable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1892

 Original creator: was